Skip to content

 'Congo Dance'

-When Phyllis and Judy are not gardening, they enjoy singing
+When Priscilla and Judy are not gardening, they enjoy singing

 Paul Cumbleton